Calixto Zaldivar

-Calixto Oriola Zaldivar (September 13, 1904 – October 13, 1979) was a Filipino lawyer and politician who was a Supreme Court Justice from 1964 to 1974 best known in Philippine history for being one of only four dissenting voices against the constitutionality of the Philippines' 1973 constitution in the 1973 case known as Javellana v.
+Calixto Oirola Zaldivar (September 13, 1904 – October 13, 1979) was a Filipino lawyer and politician who was a Supreme Court Justice from 1964 to 1974 best known in Philippine history for being one of only four dissenting voices against the constitutionality of the Philippines' 1973 constitution in the 1973 case known as Javellana v.
 Executive Secretary, despite pressure by the authoritarian government of Ferdinand Marcos to vote in the constitution's favor.

 He is honored by having his name inscribed on the wall of remembrance at the Philippines' Bantayog ng mga Bayani, which honors "the heroes and martyrs who fought against the Marcos dictatorship."

 Early life and education

-Zaldivar was born in Pandan, Antique to Pedro Telmo Gella Zaldivar, a former Justice of the Peace in Pandan and Manuela Palacios Ledesma of Culasi.
-But he later was adopted by his father's sister Salvacion and her husband Enrique Gella Oriola (who's also his father's cousin).
-According to his descendants, he retained his original surname then used the adoptive (Oriola) as his middle name, in honor of his foster parents.
+Zaldivar was born in Pandan, Antique, to Pedro Telmo Gella Zaldivar, a former Justice of the Peace in Pandan, and Manuela Palacios Ledesma of Culasi.
+He later was adopted by his father's sister Salvacion and her husband Enrique Gella Oirola (who was also his father's cousin).
+According to his descendants, he retained his original surname then used the adoptive (Oirola) as his middle name, in honor of his foster parents.
 He graduated in law from the University of the Philippines in 1928 and was the third placer in that year's bar examination.